adamrbnr/realtime-issues/README.md

 - add dark theme based on browser settings,
 - add drag and drop functionality with accessibility support
 - move up and down in category
+- add pagination to serve bigger number of issues